 Does toenail fungus turn black after death?

-Toenail fungus does usually turn black after death of the nail.
+Toenail fungus does usually turns black after the death of the nail.

-If there is not enough blood flow, the toenail will usually starts to rise and turn black.
+If there is not enough blood flow, the toenail will usually start to rise and turn black.

 This can usually create a foul toenail odor and cause the toenail to decay.
 This can contribute to foot odor.